rszengin/null_iterator/README.md

 For pointers there is a **nullptr** definition.
 If we treat pointers analogous to geometric vectors, iterators may be treated as tensors.
 So, why don't we have a higher level **nulliter** ?
 This is the main idea behind this work.

 null_iterator_adaptor is an iterator adaptor as its name declares.
 It converts any STL compatible iterator or simply pointer to a null iterator.
 So, what a null iterator does?
 Nothing.
 Or anything.
+It doesn't need a list to be used.
+It only uses type information of the underlying iterator.
+It has nothing to do with real data.
+It can be used to fool STL algorithms.
+It can be used as a null return value or a comparison to null constant for the list traversing algorithms.

 When it is used with STL algorithms as an output iterator it works as a **null device**.
 When used as an input iterator, it only gives out a default constructed **value_type** object.
 This behaviour is a bit like a **zero device**.
 It can be used as a random access iterator, it will access to infinity and beyond.

 When a null iterator is assigned to a normal iterator, the assignment make the normal iterator default constructed.
 When null iterator is compared with a normal iterator, the comparison will be the comparison of the normal iterator with its default constructed state.